Neri Ame (Mizu Ame): It’s fun to knead the honey-like candy

-Unlike Shio Ame, Kuro Ame, or Hakka Ame, “NeriAme (ねりあめ)” is a candy particularly for kids, because it is a kind of DIY candy.
+Unlike Shio Ame, Kuro Ame, or Hakka Ame, “NeriAme (ねりあめ)” is a candy marketed mainly towards kids, for it is a kind of DIY candy.

-Neri Ame or Mizu Ame is a casual and cheap “Dagashi (駄菓子)” sugar candy.
-As a matter of fact, this one from Yaokin only costs 50 yen (0.5 USD) in Japan.
+Neri Ame or Mizu Ame is a casual, cheap sugar candy classified into “Dagashi (駄菓子)“.
+As a matter of fact, this one from Yaokin only costs 50 yen (0.5 USD).

-In the package, accompanied by a pair of short wooden chopsticks, there is the base candy of Neri Ame with a consistency like honey.
-But it is somewhat more thick, sticky, and stretchy as compared to ordinary honey.
+In the package, accompanied by a pair of short wooden chopsticks, there is a small cup of base candy of Neri Ame with a consistency like honey.

-The Japanese Neri Ame or Mizu Ame candy is available in various flavors and colors, and this one has a lemon flavor, so its color is yellow.
+Neri Ame comes in various flavors, and this one has a lemon flavor.
+Because of that, its color is yellow.

 How to Enjoy

-As the word “Neri (ねり)” means kneading, to complete the making process, next you need to knead the honey-like sugar candy sufficiently.
+As the word “Neri (ねり)” means “kneading” in Japanese, to complete the making, next, you need to knead the honey-like candy sufficiently.